AdobeDocs/experience-manager-65.en/help/commerce/cif/customizing/customize-cif-components.md

    Adding to the `extendProductQueryWith` method is a powerful way to ensure additional product attributes are available to the rest of the model.
 It also minimizes the number of queries executed.

-   In the above code the`addCustomSimpleField` is used to retrieve the `eco_friendly` attribute.
+   In the above code, the`addCustomSimpleField` is used to retrieve the `eco_friendly` attribute.
 This illustrates how you can query for any custom attributes that are part of the Magento schema.

    >[!NOTE]
    >